Bilalh/bilalh.github.io/content/posts/git-delete-last-commit.md

 ---

-If you have committed files that you shouldn't have (e.g passwords, keys) you can use the following to delete the last commit provided the commit has not been pushed.
+If you have committed files that you shouldn't have (e.g. passwords) you can use the following to delete the last commit provided the commit has not been pushed.

 ```bash
 git reset --hard HEAD~1